EmmagicalDay/SEAwebapplication/README.md

 The primary objective of this CMS is to facilitate efficient management of customer data.
 It allows users, categorized into superusers and regular users, to interact with the system and perform various actions on customer and employment records.

+## Access the webapp
-The app can be access online via https://emlowood-sea-a10f0876665d.herokuapp.com/
+The app can be accessed online via https://emlowood-sea-a10f0876665d.herokuapp.com/

 ## Features
 User Access Levels: Two types of access are available: superuser and regular user, each with distinct privileges.